 Otter Trail

-Children will enjoy spotting wildlife in the river, a ‘waterfall’ and an alpaca farm on this walk.
+Children will enjoy spotting wildlife in the river, a ‘waterfall’, an alpaca farm and a small play area on this walk.

 The Basics